project-bluebird/bluebird/docs/DevNotes.md

 ## BlueSky git submodule

-- Should only need updated when the file `bluesky/network/client.py` changes
+Should only need updated when the file `bluesky/network/client.py` changes.

 ## BlueSky 'SIMINFO' data